loganynguyen/logannguyen.com/README.md

 This is my handcrafted, personal website.
-Feel free to peruse and steal.
+No frameworks used as of yet -- might do that soon.
+Feel free to peruse and steal whatever you want -- although I'm not sure if there is much going on here.
+Well I know that for a fact.